HISKP-LQCD/sLapH-projection-NG/doc/New_Subduction.md

 Therefore I chose to explain the functions from my `sLapHProjection` package towards the end of each section in this document.

+Since the Wolfram Language is a functional one, the most straightforward way to define a constant is as a function with zero arguments.
+In Haskell there is no distinction between constants and argumentless functions at all.

 ## Group theory

 ### Data format for group elements and irreps